sfc-gh-bciranni/sfc-gh-bciranni/README.md

 👋  Hi, I’m Branden Ciranni

-I'm a Business Intelligence Intern this Summer on the Marketing Intelligence Team.
+I'm a Business Intelligence Intern on the Marketing Intelligence Team.

 <!---
 sfc-gh-bciranni/sfc-gh-bciranni is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.